Your garage is an important part of your house and often a storage place for valuables like tools, bicycles, and of course, our cars.

 10 Tips For a More Secure Garage:

-Another easy way to prevent break-ins is to never keep the garage door remote inside your car, whether you’re at home or when you’re away.
+- Another easy way to prevent break-ins is to never keep the garage door remote inside your car, whether you’re at home or when you’re away.
+There are tons of ways to secure a home, but with vehicles there aren’t many affordable options.
 A stolen garage door remote is a simple way for someone to access your home.

-Purchase a keyfob remote that’s convenient and easy to keep with you, just like your other important keys.
+Purchase a keyfob remote from your alarm company that’s convenient and easy to keep with you, just like your other important key.

-Keep a radio on at low volume in the garage, especially when not home.
-This may seem like a simplistic trick, but many burglaries are crimes of opportunity that rely on simple indicators that a house is empty and vulnerable.
+- Keep a radio on at low volume in the garage, especially when not home.
+This may seem like an old trick, but many burglaries are crimes of opportunity that rely on simple indicators that a house is empty and vulnerable.

-Does your garage door have windows?
+- Does your garage door have windows?
 If so, covering them with a frosted film or curtains is an easy way to prevent burglars from seeing inside and can reduce the likelihood of a break-in.
+Take the necessary steps to keep these windows secure.
 Overall, the less visibility a potential burglar has into your home, the better.

 As with keeping a remote in your car, it’s safest to avoid the exterior keypad and just keep a garage door remote in your bag or on your keys.

-Install a secure deadbolt lock and don’t make a habit of leaving this door open or unlocked.
+Install a secure keyless deadbolt and don’t make a habit of leaving this door open or unlocked.
 This will also help better insulate your home in the colder months.